Career and Technical Teacher Education

-Thomas Mosby is Director for Professional and Technical Education for the South Kitsap School District, and is adjunct faculty for Argosy University in Seattle.
-He teaches in the Education Masters in Co-Psych Department as well as being an adjunct faculty member for the University of Phoenix and Argosy University, Seattle.
-He has been involved in public education at the elementary, middle, secondary and post secondary levels as a teacher, counselor or administrator for over 18 years.
-Dr. Mosby graduated with a BA in journalism public relations from Western Washington University in Bellingham, a Masters in education counseling psychology and a Doctorate in education administration and leadership, both from Washington State University in Pullman.
+Dr. Thomas Mosby is the Director for Career and Technical Education in the South Kitsap School District.
+Thomas also serves as an adjunct faculty member for the Career and technical teacher’s certification program South Seattle as well as being an adjunct faculty member for the University of Phoenix and Argosy University, Seattle.
+He has been involved in public education at the elementary, middle, secondary and post secondary levels as a teacher, counselor, coach and administrator for 24 years.
+Thomas graduated with a BA in journalism public relations from Western Washington University in Bellingham, a Master’s in education counseling psychology and a doctorate in education administration and leadership, both from Washington State University in Pullman.

-Tammy H. Price - CTE Teacher; Everett School District CTE Teacher, South CTE Instructor, South CTE Program Completer
+Tammy H. Price - Everett School District CTE Teacher, South CTE Instructor, South CTE Program Completer

 Director of Continuing Education